alu0101020730/Triggers_CristianRodriguezNavarro/README.md

 CREATE TRIGGER trigger_update_persona_vive_en_una_unica_vivienda BEFORE UPDATE ON PERSONA FOR EACH ROW BEGIN
-    IF NEW.PISO_CALLE IS NOT NULL and NEW.VIVIENDA_CALLE IS NOT NULL  THEN signal sqlstate '45000' set message_text = 'No puede tener dos domicilios';
+    IF OLD.PISO_CALLE IS NOT NULL and NEW.VIVIENDA_CALLE IS NOT NULL  THEN signal sqlstate '45000' set message_text = 'No puede tener dos domicilios';
+    ELSEIF NEW.PISO_CALLE IS NOT NULL and OLD.VIVIENDA_CALLE IS NOT NULL  THEN signal sqlstate '45000' set message_text = 'No puede tener dos domicilios';
     END IF;